This is a guest post by Andrea Reisenauer

-Between the Brexit, the recent US election and important upcoming elections in France, Germany and Iran, 2016 and 2017 will mark significant years in world politics.
+Between Brexit, the recent US election, and important upcoming elections in France, Germany, and Iran, 2016 and 2017 will mark significant years in world politics.
 From immigration policy to legislative representation, language has taken to the stage alongside many modern debates.

 China is a great example of this.

 After the Chinese Xinhai revolution in 1911, Chinese nationalists known as the Kuomintang founded the Republic of China.
 With it came the responsibility to govern and manage a multilingual country as diverse as its over 50 recognized minority languages.
 In order to promote a sense of national unity and to improve communications within the nation, the new government decided to designate a national language.
 Thus, the Mandarin Beijing dialect was chosen as the national language and remains so to this day.

 20th-century China is just one of countless examples of countries that have promoted a national language to improve communication and foster feelings of nationalism and togetherness.